mozilla/addon-sdk/packages/addon-kit/docs/simple-storage.md

 Because any kind of data can be placed into simple storage, support for private browsing is not built into the module.
-Instead, use the `private-browsing` module in the `jetpack-core` package to check private browsing status and respond accordingly.
+Instead, use the `private-browsing` module in the `api-utils` package to check private browsing status and respond accordingly.

 For example, the URLs your users visit should not be stored during private